Business Plan Writing: Describing Your Product and Services

 "You’ve got to start with the customer experience and work back toward the technology – not the other way around." - Steve Jobs

-Most companies either sell a range of products or offers several services to its customers, and sometimes both, especially as your start to grow and scale-up your business operations.
+Most companies either sell a range of products or offers several services to their customers, and sometimes both, especially as your start to grow and scale-up your business operations.

 Describe Your Product or Service Offerings